-However, in a number of instances, “only” is used in a way that is more deceptive, and in those cases it can be difficult to determine the proper relationship.
+However, in a number of instances, “only” is used in a way that is more deceptive.
+In those cases it can be difficult to determine the proper relationship.
 The classic example is when “only” modifies a term that refers to a later, separated portion of the sentence; when this occurs, “only” doesn’t modify the term physically closest to it in the sentence.
 Consider this example:

 The only way to the top of the mountain is the switchback trail